ngadiyar93/ngadiyar93.github.io/Research.md

 ## Research
 ![image](/intelFreedom.gif)

-My research is at the intersection of electric machine design, power electronics and control, from milliwatt scale to the megawatt scale.
+My research is in the broad area of electo-mechanical systems / electric machines and systems.
+It is at the intersection of electric machine design, power electronics and control, from milliwatt scale to the megawatt scale.
 I have a particular soft spot for multi-harmonic, topology optimized, and additively manufactured electric machines that unlock additional degrees of freedom.

 For a current list of my publications, please check out my [Google Scholar profile](https://scholar.google.com/citations?user=CPd0z5gAAAAJ&hl=en)